 In many regions, formal colonisation of Africa was preceded by and to a large extent coincided with the increase in missionary activities.
 It is sometimes suggested that the activities of the missionaries were responsible for starting the partitioning of Africa.
-But although missionaries were often the first Europeans to enter a country, the eventual coloniser was often from a different country than the missionaries.
-Only in a few cases is there is a clear connection between missionary activity and colonial occupation.
+But although Christian missionaries were often the first Europeans to enter a region, the eventual coloniser was often from a different country than the missionaries.
+Only in a few cases is there a clear connection between pre-colonial missionary activity and subsequent colonial occupation.
 In the case of the Buganda kingdom, the British government was initially very reluctant to annex the kingdom.
-The cost was considered too high.
-However, the missionaries demanded annexation because without formal occupation they feared expulsion from the area.
-The missionaries won the bid for the public opinion and the British government, although not keen, permitted the annexation of the Buganda Kingdom and its surrounding areas.
-Later this would become the Uganda Protectorate.
-In Nyasaland, again, the British government was averse to occupying the area because the only convenient access to the sea was through Portuguese Mozambique.
-But the British government was afraid of losing the Scottish vote if they allowed the Scottish missionary presence in the area be taken over by Portuguese Catholics.
+The costs were considered too high.
+However, the missionaries demanded annexation because without formal occupation they feared expulsion from the area where they had established themselves.
+The missionaries won the bid for the public opinion and the British government, although not keen, permitted the annexation of the Buganda Kingdom and its surrounding areas, which later would become the Uganda Protectorate.
+In Nyasaland (now Malawi), again, the British government was averse to occupying the area because the only convenient access to the sea was through Portuguese Mozambique.
+Yet, the British government was afraid of becoming unpopular in Scotland, an important region in the northern part of Great Britain, if they allowed the Scottish missionary presence in the area be taken over by Portuguese Catholics.
 Thus, eventually the British occupied the area.